learning1234embed/Neuro.ZERO/README.md

 **--network**: Which network to train.
 The example trains the baseline network (--network=baseline).
 **--data**: The train data.
 The example uses MNIST data for training (--data=mnist_data).

-3. Create an extended network by expanding the baseline network, which brings higher accuracy.
-Its architecture and layer is automatically determined based on the baseline network.
+3. Create an extended network by expanding the baseline network, which is expected to provide better performance (higher classification accuracy).
+Its architecture and layers formation are automatically determined based on the baseline network.
 ```sh
 $ python NeuroZERO.py --mode=ext
 [] Load NeuroZERO